talhof8/talhoffman/_posts/2021-04-22-software-transactional-memory.markdown

 We will implement a slightly modified version of TL2 in terms of committing transactions.

-When a user code is done executing and commit time is due, we try to "lock" each write log variable **and each read set variable\***.
+When user code is done executing and commit time is due, we try to "lock" each write log variable **and each read set variable\***.

 The next step is to atomically increment-and-fetch the global clock and making it be our transaction's write version.
 This would become the official version of each write-log variable in case everything goes well and our transactions commits successfully.